fc-dogan/Super-Galactic-Age-Calculator/README.md

     * __Input:__ "moderate"
     * __Output:__ 80
 ```
-* The program determines how many years a user left based on the user's average life expectancy.
+* The program determines how many years a user left to live based on the user's average life expectancy.

     * __Input:__ 30
     * __Output:__ 48
 ```
 ```
-* The program determines how many years a user left  based on a planet's solar years.
+* The program determines how many years a user left to live based on a planet's solar years.
 ```
-* It determines how many Mercury years a user left.
+* It determines how many Mercury years a user left to live.
     * __Input:__ 30
     * __Output:__ 200

-* It determines how many Venus years a user left.
+* It determines how many Venus years a user left to live.
     * __Input:__ 30
     * __Output:__ 78

-* It determines how many Mars years a user left.
+* It determines how many Mars years a user left to live.
     * __Input:__ 30
     * __Output:__ 26

-* It determines how many Jupiter years a user left.
+* It determines how many Jupiter years a user left to live.
     * __Input:__ 30
     * __Output:__ 4